Higher scores indicate a smoother, more positive interview experience with professional staff, organized logistics, and a supportive environment.

 The building is a little dated (not so much the actual facilities) and there is currently a ton of construction going on because of the new medical center that is being built across the street.
 However, it will be beautiful when it is complete.

-Applicants commonly wished they had known ahead of time about the quick response time after the interview, the relaxed nature of the interview process, and the lack of need to stress.
-They also mentioned being surprised by certain aspects of the school or interview experience.
+Applicants commonly wished they had known ahead of time about the quick response time post-interview, the relaxed nature of the interview process, and the lack of need to stress.
+The feedback suggests that being oneself and staying relaxed during the interview are key takeaways for future candidates.

 How fast they would respond after your interview.
 I found out four days later while reading my e-mail in class.
 They told our group during the interview that it could be months before we knew.